-How does this work?
+How does Farmer-to-Farmer work?

 Learn more about our volunteer opportunities.

 In Honduras, a coffee co-OP strengthens their company outreach with the help of Farmer-to-Farmer

 Edgar Aguilar, a young coffee producer from Marcala, Honduras, faced a significant career challenge.
 The leaf rust disease had devastated his coffee crops, leading to unemployment in his municipality.
 However, along with other young coffee producers, Edgar established Pacayal Coffee in 2014, which continually works to improve their product quality, the quality of life of their producing families, and their quality service.

 Despite its efforts and quality coffee, Pacayal Coffee faced financial constraints and supply problems, which hindered its growth.
 In 2022, Edgar, the general manager of the organization, and his team received training from a U.S. Agency for International Development (USAID)-funded program Farmer-to-Farmer assignment with The National Cooperative Business Association CLUSA International (NCBA CLUSA) to develop a marketing plan.

 They updated their website and social media and implemented marketing strategies, such as having direct and effective communication with their clients to evaluate their customer service and areas to improve for local commercialization sales.